Monkey Island 2: LeChuck's Revenge: Engine and interface

 Monkey Island 2 uses the fifth revision of LucasArts' proprietary game engine, SCUMM.
 The company added a dedicated interpreter for the scripting language (internally dubbed SPUTUM), and background programs that managed the location of objects and characters and simulated character activities.
 This included FLEM, the code for object states and walking area boundaries, and BILE, a "cel-based animation emulator" that allowed artists to animate individual body parts.
 The variety of subset programs allowed the engine to execute multiple script functions for an entity, such as those handling the rendition of its audiovisual data.
 Though the engine was designed as cross-platform, Monkey Island 2 was developed for IBM PC compatibles with the MS-DOS operating system, as with LucasArts' other games at the time.

-Also revised was the graphical user interface, which employed verb-based commands as player inputs.
-For increased accessibility, the team enlarged the point-and-click command list menu and removed the "turn on" and "turn off" options.
+Also revised was the graphical user interface, which employed verb-based commands as player input.
+For increased accessibility, the team enlarged the point-and-click command list menu, and they removed the "turn on" and "turn off" options.
 They also updated the player inventory, which replaced the text-only descriptions with icons.

-The revised engine offered programmers shortcut commands for the coding of the objects within the game.
-At the same time, according to Johnny L. Wilson of Computer Gaming World, a LucasArts programmer admitted that even with this technique, they contributed around nine man-months to finalize the object-oriented programming in Monkey Island 2.
-However, in 1992 Rik Haynes of CU Amiga commented that SCUMM's capacity as a high-level programming language helped the creative staff members "to focus on being creative rather than worrying about technical mumbo jumbo".
-Similarly, in 2013 Ron Gilbert recalled that the underlying functionalities of the SCUMM system enabled the staff to incorporate new ideas into the game's interactive environment directly after suggestion, which thus introduced an aspect of iterative design in the production.
+The revised engine offered programmers shortcut commands for the coding of the objects.
+Nonetheless, a LucasArts programmer team admitted during production that even with this technique, they contributed around nine man-months to finalize the object-oriented programming in Monkey Island 2.
+On the other hand, in 1992 Rik Haynes of CU Amiga commented that SCUMM's capacity as a high-level programming language helped the creative staff members "to focus on being creative rather than worrying about technical mumbo jumbo".
+Similarly, in 2013 Ron Gilbert recalled that the underlying functionalities of the SCUMM system enabled the staff to incorporate new ideas into the interactive environment directly after suggestion, which thus introduced an aspect of iterative design in the production.